iunera/data-philter/README.md

 ## Prerequisites

-To get started with data-philter, you'll need to have [Docker](https://www.docker.com) and Docker Compose installed.
+To get started with data-philter, you'll need:

+- [Docker](https://www.docker.com) and Docker Compose installed.
+- Access to an existing Apache Druid cluster (Router URL and credentials).
+You will provide these via druid.env in the installer.
+  - If you don't have an existing cluster, you can use our local example cluster.
+See: [examples/druidcluster/README.md](examples/druidcluster/README.md)

 ## Quick Start

 ![Data Philter Installation GIF](assets/images/dataphilterinstall.gif)